Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires: Methods

 We consider cylindrical magnetic nanowires homogeneously made of Permalloy (Fe\(_{20}\)Ni\(_{80}\)).
 A schematic of this system, along with cylindrical coordinate axes, is depicted in \subfigref{fig:geometry-axis}{a}.
-The wire diameter is \SI{90}{nm}, for which both types of DWs have been predicted by simulation \cite{bib-FOR2002,bib-HER2002a} and later confirmed experimentally \cite{bib-BIZ2013,bib-FRU2014}.
-In order to mimic an infinite wire, the magnetic charges at the wire ends were removed numerically.
+We consider a wire diameter of \SI{90}{nm}, for which both types of DWs have been predicted by simulation to exist at rest \cite{bib-FOR2002,bib-HER2002a} and later confirmed experimentally \cite{bib-BIZ2013,bib-FRU2014}.
+This value is smaller than the experimental diameter, which allows significant gains in computing time especially as the wall width roughly scales like the square of the diameter in this regime \cite{bib-FRU2015b}.
+We checked that this does not change the qualitative conclusions.

+Surface charges ($\sigma = -M_{\mathrm{s}} \vect{m} \cdot \vect{n}$) were removed numerically at both wire ends to cancel out magnetostatics at these ends and mimic an infinitely-long wire.
 The following material parameters were used: spontaneous magnetization $\Ms = \SI{8e5}{A/m}$, zero magnetocrystalline anisotropy, and exchange stiffness $A = \SI{1.3e-11}{J/m}$.
 The resulting dipolar exchange length $\DipolarExchangeLength = \sqrt{\frac{2A}{\muZero\Ms^2}}$ is $\SI{5.6}{nm}$.
 The mesh size used was \SI{4}{nm}.
 Finally, we considered two damping coefficients, either a moderate damping situation with $\alpha = 0.1$ or a high damping situation with $\alpha = 1$.
 Magnetization dynamics is driven by a homogeneous charge current flowing along the wire axis $z$, resulting in an analytically-calculated radially-dependent \OErsted field exerting a torque on magnetization.
 A step-like current density is applied to the system, with the starting point being the relaxed configuration of a BPW at rest, \ie, with no current.
 While there exist four degenerate instances of BPWs at rest, differing in head-to-head versus tail-to-tail domains, and the sign of circulation, the switching mechanisms are equivalent under time or space symmetries.
 We can therefore focus on one type of initial state, without loss of generality.
-We consider head-to-head domains and positive initial circulation subjected to an \OErsted field pulse with negative circulation in this manuscript.
+In this manuscript, we consider head-to-head domains and positive initial circulation, defined with respect to $\unitvectz$, subjected to an \OErsted field pulse with negative circulation.
 The DW width may be followed throughout the switching process by monitoring the Thiele wall parameter, which is defined as:

 where $S$ is the cross-sectional area of the nanowire.